About the VSA

-VSA Amsterdam (from now on referred to as VSA) aim to build and maintain a supportive community of vegan(-minded) students, to bring veganism to the attention of students as an effective means of helping animals and the planet, and to create a facilitatingenvironment with the purpose of making veganism easier, more enjoyable and affordable.
-VSA plans to achieve these goals through the following means:
+The VSA Amsterdam (from now on referred to as the VSA) aims to build and maintain a supportive community of vegan(-minded) students, to bring veganism to the attention of students as an effective means of helping animals and the planet, and to create a facilitating environment with the purpose of making veganism easier, more enjoyable and affordable.
+The VSA plans to achieve these goals through the following means:

 Building a Community

 By organising social events, such as potlucks, drinks, pub-quizzes, the VSA aims to create and maintain a supportive community, so that students do not just go vegan, but stay vegan.

 By hosting educational events, such as lectures, workshops, screenings, the VSA aims to bring attention to the negative consequences of animal agriculture, challenges students to rethink their relations with other animals and encourages students to choose vegan alternatives.

 By collaborating with the university, restaurants and supermarkets in our cities, the VSA aims to create a facilitating environment where it is easy, affordable and enjoyable for individuals to choose plant-based.